vinayrn12/Ecommerce-react-design/README.md

-# Includes just the design part for all the pages.
+# Includes just the design part for the ecommerce site

 # Getting Started with Create React App